Executive Order 6102: Effects

 The regulations prescribed in the executive order were modified by Executive Order 6111 on April 20, 1933, both of which were ultimately revoked and superseded by Executive Orders 6260 and 6261 on August 28 and 29, 1933, respectively.

 Executive Order 6102 also led to the extreme rarity of the 1933 Double Eagle gold coin.
 The order caused all gold coin production to cease and all 1933 minted coins to be destroyed.
 About 20 such coins were stolen, leading to an outstanding US Secret Service warrant for arrest and confiscation of the coins.
-A legalized surviving coin sold for over $7.5 million in 2002, making it one of the most valuable coins in the world.
+One surviving coin, legalized long after transfer to a foreign head of state, sold for over $7.5 million in 2002, making it one of the most valuable coins in the world.